 When you’re done, the metal will probably have an ash grey color to it.
 That’s normal.
 Don’t sweat it.

 Just let her sit a little and air cool.
 Do not use water to cool the spark plug!

-Finally, a couple of light passes with the emery cloth will give us a nice, clean surface for the electricity to arc.
+Finally, a couple of light passes with an emery cloth or wire brush will give us a nice, clean surface for the electricity to arc.

 If you have any sneaky little tricks of the trade, send them in!
 We’d love to post em in the Blog.